May 20-21, 2025: Science Communication as Knowledge Transfer: European Best Practices & Perspectives

 • Dr. Jason Pridmore, Erasmus University Rotterdam & Coordinator COALESCE

-• Dr. Mario Schafbillig, Science for Policy Analyst at European Commission
+• Dr. Mario Scharfbillig, Science for Policy Analyst at European Commission

 11:15- 11:30 Break